codemagic-ci-cd/codemagic-docs/content/yaml/building-a-native-android-app.md

 ---
 title: Building a native Android app
-description: Building an Android app with YAML
+description: Building an Android app with YAML.
 weight: 2
 ---